Binaal Billa Policies and Procedures

 Communication Policy

-Clients may also receive advice, care information, or appointment reminders through electronic communication, including fax, email, SMS, and phone.
+Clients may receive advice, care information, or appointment reminders through electronic communication methods, including phone, SMS or email where appropriate and agreed.
 Emails sent or received as part of staff duties are considered official business records.
-Electronic communication is not used as the sole method of contact; clients should phone the office for complete information or to speak directly with staff.